Lots of details…sounds confusing but it really isn’t! “High Season Travel Tips” are at the end. Always reach out if you

-Rent a car, hire a limo or take a bus from Boston, Portland or Bangor; you can also take a cab or rent a car from Owl’s Head.
+Otherwise, rent a car, hire a limo or take a bus from Boston, Portland or Bangor; you can also take a cab or rent a car from Owl’s Head.
 If you are planning to rent a car in Maine, be sure to reserve early; quantities are limited!!
-No train service all the way to Rockland yet…promised for years…
+No train service all the way to Rockland yet…been promised for years…

-We’re under 4 hours driving time from Boston, about 2 hours from Bangor, 2 hours from Portland tho sometimes traffic can be heavy coming from the South.
+Rockland is under 4 hours driving time from Boston, about 2 hours from Bangor, less than 2 hours from Portland tho sometimes traffic can be heavy coming from the South.
 (See High Season tips below!) and 10 minutes from Owl’s Head.
 Or call us: we occasionally have drivers available for reasonably priced runs to and from the airports or sometimes students coming thru who are happy to offer a ride…